aditimel/DH110-Aditi_Melkote/assignment_06/README.md

 ### Quotations from user:
 - "Overall seems quite easy to use - it looks very natural and garden-y"
 - "Love the colours.
 The orange-pink and green colour against the light, pastel yellow background is very pleasant and soothing to see"
-- "There seems to be a mismatch between the text size and button size here - the third button has smaller text "(this was specifically in reference to buttons on the indoor-outdoor question screen in feature (a))
+- "There seems to be a mismatch between the text size and button size here - the third button has smaller text "(this was specifically in reference to buttons on the indoor-outdoor question screen in Task 1)
-- "The text seems a bit congested along with the image, too compact" (in reference to the drop-down box in the second screen for feature (b))
+- "The text seems a bit congested along with the image, too compact" (in reference to the drop-down box in the second screen for Task 2)
-- "The add task icon is very clear and intuitive, I like that" (referring to feature (c))
+- "The add task icon is very clear and intuitive, I like that" (referring to Task 3)
-- "I think the three icons should be smaller and along the top instead of the side" (in reference to the three icons for each plant in feature (c))
+- "I think the three icons should be smaller and along the top instead of the side" (in reference to the three icons for each plant in Task 4)
 - "The 'My Plants' title seems a bit too big"
 - "Oh I really like the dark mode version!"